 Best of all, live chat does all this while supporting the best practices for modern helpdesk workflows.
 Namely, rather than losing the information and issues shared in chat once a session closes, messages can be converted directly into tickets, which, in turn, can be easily escalated, followed-up on, and closed out when an issue is finally resolved.
 In other words, chat functions as an accessible and streamlined interface that allows your team to discover and track issues as they occur in real time, keeping tabs on them until they’re resolved.

-Drive acquisition and growth with customer engagement through chat
+Drive acquisition and growth with customer engagement through live chat tools

-As a channel for customer support, live chat supports your customer experience and reduces churn by helping customers directly solve their issues when they arise.
+As a channel for customer support, live chat tools support your customer experience and reduce churn by helping customers directly solve their issues when they arise.
 But, for every customer that reaches out directly to support, there are many more prospects and customers alike looking at your product, website, and docs, trying to find answers for themselves.
 What if you could reach these people at the height of their interest with the exact information that meets their needs?